CalConnect/DEVGUIDE/_pages/jsCalendar-Topics/introduction.md

 # Introduction

 JsCalendar is a new JSON based representation of calendar data.
-The specification is currently working it's way through the IETF.
-Progress may be monitored via the [IETF Datatracker for jsCalendar](https://datatracker.ietf.org/doc/draft-ietf-calext-jscalendar/).
+The specification is available as [RFC 8984](https://www.rfc-editor.org/rfc/rfc8984.html).

 Along with the specification a mapping document is being created.
 This will describe how to map from jsCalendar to iCalendar and vice-versa.